Inheritance Law

 Inheritance and Transfer Tax Declaration

-- Tax payment plan can be set.
+- A tax payment plan can be arranged.

-Process with Multiple Heirs
+Process When There Are Multiple Heirs

-certificate of inheritance can be issued.
-Each heir may file own petition; in this case, separate certificate is issued in each one's name.
+Each heir may file their own petition; in that case, a separate certificate is issued in each heir's name.

 Representation in Turkey for Heirs Abroad